 This research investigates the impact of integrating agrivoltaic systems on tomatoes and lettuce in Alabama and Arizona.
-It assesses crop growth, yield, quality, and economic outcomes to understand the benefits associated with agrivoltaics system.
+It assesses crop growth, yield, quality, and economic outcomes to understand the benefits associated with agrivoltaic system.
 The study focuses on growth characteristics, yield potential, and productivity in agrivoltaics systems compared to conventional methods.
 It explores optimal cultivation practices and evaluates economic feasibility and market potential.
 Environmental benefits and resource utilization efficiencies are examined.
 The findings provide practical recommendations for enhancing productivity and sustainability in high-value crop production.
 The goal is to promote sustainable practices and adoption of agrivoltaics for improved productivity, economic returns, and environmental sustainability.

 High value crops and their Economic importance: